Starting ED treatment

 If 50mg tablets do not work after trying them four times, and they are not causing side effects, the dose should be increased to 100mg.
 The maximum should be tried on eight separate occasions before deciding it is not effective.

 Viagra/sildenafil needs to be taken at least 45 minutes and preferably one hour before sex.
 Sexual stimulation is necessary for an erection.
+Tablets will continue to work for up to 4 hours and they should not be taken more than once a day.

 Low cost generic sildenafil became available June 2013.